Passion4film/Milestone-Project-3/README.md

 ### Future Features
 -   I wanted the user to be able to upload any files from their own computer/mobile to the site for the recipe image or profile picture.
 I tried to do this using Cloudinary and AWS S3 - but was unable to get the code to work in time.
 After seeing advice on Slack that for this project a url image upload is just as acceptable I went down this route instead.
 But if I was to improve this in the future I would like to get either Cloudinary or AWS S3 to work.

--   I would like in the future to enable the users to 'like' their favourite recipes, which could be saved to their profile page so they have easy access to the recipes they like.

 -   I would like to set-up a system where the user can re-set their password should they forget it - an email could be sent with a link to take them to a page to re-set their password.
 The registration would require an email input and their email stored in the database for this to work.

+-   I am aware that allowing users to upload images and content to a site brings risk in that the web developer has limited control about what the user can post.
+In the future, especially with high user traffic - controls would need to be placed so that users cannot upload inappropriate content to the site.

 ## Error Handling